benwilcock/python-cloudfoundry-demo/README.md

 Space:          development
 ````

-If you see this, your CF CLI has successfully connected to Pivotal Web Services (api.run.pivotal.io) and you're ready to push applications to it.
+If you do, your CF CLI has successfully connected to Pivotal Web Services (api.run.pivotal.io) and you're ready to push applications to Pivotal Web Services.

 ## Running the 'Hello World' application